aswanthkoleri/Simple-Blog/README.md

 # Simple Blog
 This is a simple blog created using Hexo framework. :smile:

-***Hexo is a fast, simple & powerful blog framework, powered by Node.js.***You write posts in Markdown (or other languages) and Hexo generates static files with a beautiful theme in seconds.
+ ***Hexo is a fast, simple & powerful blog framework, powered by Node.js*** .You write posts in Markdown (or other languages) and Hexo generates static files with a beautiful theme in seconds.

 This is a simple blog where you can create,post and edit blog post's.The working is based on Nodejs.It is an easy to use blog and the post are written in markdown language which makes it easy to write posts which are more attractive.